 Companies are now starting to let employees bring their own mobile devices to the workplace (BYOD) and let them be connected with the company’s networks and certifications.
 While this brings benefits to both employer and employee, it also creates a security problem.
 We discussed this with our consultant Daniel.

 Getting started with device management

-Most businesses deploy an Mobile Device Management (MDM) when they’re required to: prospect security requirements, or business certifications requirements.
+Most businesses deploy a Mobile Device Management (MDM) when they’re required to: prospect security requirements, or business certifications requirements.

 If you are new to this, the general rule is “Anything is better than nothing”.
-It comes with a caveat though -- once you are ready, I recommend you do a Proof of Concept (PoC).
+It comes with a caveat though - once you are ready, I recommend you do a Proof of Concept (PoC).
 But be aware that there will be a lot of time that goes into it.
 If you don’t have the time to properly test, the MDM can cause unplanned issues.
-Of course that depends on the level of management you want for the device.
-I’d say there are different tiers of MDM offerings:
+Of course, that depends on the level of management you want for the device.
+I’d say there are different tiers of MDM and BYOD softwares:

-- Otherwise for a Mac environment, consider new providers like Fleetsmith where they also provide an easy way to get started with a little more features and insights to machines.
+- Otherwise, for a Mac environment, consider new providers like Fleetsmith where they also provide an easy way to get started with a little more features and insights of machines.